MediaComem/comem-archioweb/subjects/ws/README.md

 <!-- slide-column -->

-While HTTP is a request-response protocol, WebSocket is a lower-level **message protocol**.
+While HTTP is a high-level request/response protocol, WebSocket is a lower-level **message protocol**.

-Both client and server may send each other messages at any time:
+Both client and server may send each other messages at any time.
+Unlike HTTP:

-* The server is not obligated to send a message back in response to a client message, and vice-versa.
+* The server does not have to send a message back in response to a client message, and vice-versa.
+In fact, there is no mechanism to acknowledge messages at all.
+It is the responsibility of the application layer.
 * Once the connection is established, the server may send unsollicited messages to the client (e.g. for notifications).